Volunteer Opportunities

 Southern Anoka Community Assistance (SACA)

-SACA is a 501(c)3 non-profit food shelf located in Columbia Heights.
+SACA is a 501(c)3 non-profit food shelf in Columbia Heights.
 SACA has been serving the communities of Columbia Heights, Hilltop, Fridley, and Spring Lake Park for 42 years.
-They work closely with schools, police, and fire departments to bring food and hygiene products to in-need students, distribute meals and toys for the holidays, facilitate a low barrier homeless program and delivery service for homebound seniors and people with disabilities.
+They work closely with schools, police, and fire departments to bring food and hygiene products to in-need students, distribute meals and toys for the holidays, and facilitate a low-barrier homeless program and delivery service for homebound seniors and people with disabilities.
 Call Dave Rudolph at (763) 789-2444, email info@sacafoodshelf.org, or visit their website for more information.

 Toastmasters